polilluminato/linuxday-2024-presentation/README.md

   * [pdf](https://pub.dev/packages/pdf): A pdf producer for Dart.
 It can create pdf files for both web or flutter
 * Stampa
   * [printing](https://pub.dev/packages/printing): Plugin that allows Flutter apps to generate and print documents to compatible printers on Android, iOS, macOS, Windows, and Linux, as well as web print
+* QrCode
+  * [qr_flutter](https://pub.dev/packages/qr_flutter): QR.Flutter is a Flutter library for simple and fast QR code rendering via a Widget or custom painter

 ## 💎 Contribuire

 Se trovate un errore, non esitate a segnalarlo come issue e a descriverlo nel modo migliore possibile.